 The Scourge of God

 Hi, I’m William (Bill) Dietrich.
 I grew up near Puget Sound in the shadow of Mount Rainier, and like so many writers of the Pacific Northwest, geography, a sense of place, and the natural and human environment flows through my writing.
-The influence of dramatic landscapes on people infuses not only my non-fiction but my novels, set in Antarctica, the Australian Outback, the barbarian fringes of the Roman Empire, the sands of the Middle East, Tibet, the Caribbean and (coming May, 2013) Paris.
+The influence of dramatic landscapes on people infuses not only my non-fiction but my novels, set in Antarctica, the Australian Outback, the barbarian fringes of the Roman Empire, the sands of the Middle East, Tibet, the Caribbean, Paris, and Prague.

 I was born on Sept.
 29, 1951 in Tacoma, WA, graduated from Mount Tahoma High School during culturally tumultuous 1969, and attended Fairhaven College, an experimental liberal arts division of Western Washington University.
 Interest in actually getting paid for writing led me to journalism at Western, and my first job was covering agricultural Skagit County for the Bellingham, WA, Herald.
 I got my literary start chronicling “Berry-Dairy Days” and other such modest events.